ESCOMP/CTSM/doc/source/users_guide/trouble-shooting/trouble-shooting.rst

 The batch log files
 -------------------

 The names of the batch log files will depend on the batch system of the machine that is being used.
 They will normally be in the script directory.
 Usually, they don't contain important information, but they are a last resort place to look for error messages.
-On the NCAR system "yellowstone" the batch files are called with names that start with the batch submission script and then either "stderr.o" or "stdout.o", with the job number at the end.
+On the NCAR system "cheyenne" the batch files are called with names that start with the batch submission script and then either "stderr.o" or "stdout.o", with the job number at the end.

 General Advice on Debugging Run time Problems
 =============================================